The Bankrate promise

 “Part of my thinking is that the Fed and other central banks have gone on this wild experimental policy for the past decade on zero percent interest rates and quantitative easing,” says Dan North, chief economist at Euler Hermes.
 “My idea all along was, those are very risky policies put in place to help a sputtering economy.”

-But another reason is because the operations are so complicated, it’s led to a fundamental misunderstanding of how the repo operations work.
+But another reason is because the operations are so complicated, it’s led to a fundamental misunderstanding of how they work.

-The $1.5 trillion injection became a major talking point for Sanders and Warren on the 2020 presidential campaign trail.
-The Democratic senators have compared the short-term loans as the equivalent of handing out free money to rich investors, wondering why the money couldn’t instead be used to provide free healthcare or cancel the trillions of dollars in student loan debt.
+For example, the $1.5 trillion injection became a major talking point for Sanders and Warren on the 2020 presidential campaign trail.
+The Democratic senators have compared those short-term loans as the equivalent of handing out free money to rich investors, wondering why the money couldn’t instead be used to provide free healthcare or cancel the trillions of dollars in student loan debt.

 It’s important to understand that these operations aren’t taxpayer funded, nor do they prevent money in the federal government’s budget from being used elsewhere.
 The process isn’t really printing money at all: It’s a short-term loan that has to be paid back.